 Who decides if I will be exempted from paying the tuition fee?

 The University of Jyväskylä will decide whether you are required to pay fees or not based only on the Finnish Immigration Service’s residence permit decision, which is checked from the copy of your residence permit card attached to your application documents.

 If you have applied for residence permit but have not received the decision by the date when the tuition fee is due, you will have to pay the fee.
-If you receive a residence permit that allows you to be exempt from tuition fees (A, P or P-EU), you will not be required to pay tuition fees from the day of the residence permit decision onwards.
+If you receive a residence permit that allows you to be exempt from tuition fees (A, P or P-EU), you will not be required to pay tuition fees starting from the day that you present the new residence permit at the Admission Services of the University.
 Universities and universities of applied sciences will reimburse the tuition fee you have payed, but as stated above not retroactively.

 Scholarship system for students liable to pay tuition fees

 In connection of applying for a study place, applicants liable to pay tuition fees may apply for a scholarship to cover the tuition fee.
 The decision on awarding the scholarship is made by the Rector, or a person designated by the Rector, upon the proposal of dean.
 The applicant is informed of the decision on the scholarship in the admission letter.
 The grounds for awarding scholarships to admitted students liable to pay tuitions fees comprise the academic criteria defined in the detailed admission criteria of faculties and the students’ ranking order based on the criteria.
 The criteria must be clear and applicants must be made aware of them.